-Use Search Blocks to add search boxes to your site.
+Use Search Blocks to add search fields to your site.
 You can show results from across your site or limit results to one collection page.

 How search results populate